 2. Katiki Waterfalls – Silky Canvas on the Lap of Nature

-Katiki waterfall is located at about 4 km from Borra Caves and one need to travel by jeep through a narrow, rugged and tricky road, followed by another half an hour trek to reach the base of the waterfall.
+Katiki waterfall is located at about 4 km from Borra Caves and one needs to travel by jeep through a narrow, rugged, and tricky road, followed by another half an hour trek to reach the base of the waterfall.
 The trekking is quite tough and not recommended for elderly people and young children.
 The waterfall, which has its source from Gosthani River, appears like a white silky canvas spread from a height of over 50 feet and offers a stunning view.
-There is a water pool at the base where the visitors can take bath.
+There is a water pool at the base where the visitors can take a bath.

 Outside the Borra Caves and on the way to the Katiki Falls, there are several small shops where the local tribes sell delicious bamboo chicken.
 To prepare this oil-free dish, small pieces of chicken marinated in spices are stuffed inside a bamboo stalk and roasted over a slow wood fire.

 3. Galikonda View Point – Most Scenic and Mesmerizing

 Araku town is still 30 km away.
 You can travel by taxi and on the way you can view the Ananthagiri Coffee Plantations and the Galikonda View Point.
 Galikonda View Point, located at an altitude of 4320 feet above MSL, offers spectacular views of the entire valley, misty mountains, railway tracks, and cottages.
 You can enjoy the enchanting scenic beauty and capture some memorable photographs.
 It is a photographer’s paradise and one of the best places to visit in Araku Valley.